PHart3/2-groups-agda/Two-groups/README.md

   We derive the recursion principle from the elimination principle.

 - The `Bicat-stuff/` folder collects the data defining the two (2,1)-categories of interest.
-It also shows how to construct adjoint equivalences inside them.
+It also shows how to construct adjoint equivalences inside them and that both are globally univalent, in the sense that the canonical map from the identity type between objects to the adjoint equivalence type between them is an equivalence.

 - The `KFunc/` folder contains constructions making the delooping into a pseudofunctor from 2-groups to pointed connected 2-types along with